Blog

 If the patient was diagnosed with a mental impairment at the time of injury or was not yet 18, the statute of limitations usually runs out within three years from the date the disability ends or the patient’s 18th birthday.

-For help with your medical malpractice claim, contact the Maryland medical malpractice lawyers of Nicholl Law.
+For help with your medical malpractice claim, contact the Maryland medical malpractice lawyers at The Law Offices of Peter T. Nicholl.
 Our qualified attorneys will help you obtain a certificate of a qualified expert as well as other evidence essential to supporting your claim.

 Request a free, no-obligation consultation and learn what legal options may be available to help you recover compensation for your injuries.
 We require no upfront fees and payment is only due if we recover compensation on your behalf.